gruns/furl/API.md

 ### Path

-URL paths are Path objects in furl and are composed of zero or more path __segments__ that can be manipulated directly. __segments__ are maintaned decoded and all interaction with __segments__ should take place with decoded segment strings.
+URL paths in furl are Path objects that have zero or more path segments that can be manipulated directly, __segments__.
+Path segments in __segments__ are maintaned decoded and all interaction with __segments__ should take place with decoded segment strings.

 ```python
 >>> f = furl('http://www.google.com/a/larg%20ish/path')